zaphosting/docs/docs/dedicated-windows.md

 ---
 id: dedicated-windows
 title: Windows Installation
-description: Information on how to install the Windows operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to install the Windows operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Windows Installation
 ---